kartoza/sawps/docs/src/administrator/manual/django-table.md

 ![Django Admin Table](./img/django-table-1.png)

 1. **Add button**: Clicking on this button will allow administrators to add a new record in the table.
-Clicking [here](django-add-data.md) will redirect users to add data record documentation.
+Clicking [here](django-add-data.md) will redirect users to the add data record documentation.

 2. **Search**: Feature to allow for searching of a specific object in the table using keywords.